manfontan/mongodb-bootcamp/PITCHME.md

 +++

-  - **Attribute types&** define named units of information that may be stored in entries.
+  - **Attribute types** define named units of information that may be stored in entries.

 +++

   - **Object classes** define named collections of attribute types which may be used in entries containing that class, and which of those attribute types will be required rather than optional.

 ---